Abhi241296/SER574_sensors/README.md

 ## Rover Simulation - Sensors

-## How to use
+## How to use (for UI Team)
 Sensors.dll can be found [here](https://github.com/aneeshdalvi/SER574_sensors/tree/master/Sensors/bin/Debug/netstandard2.0)

-## Copy it into the assets folder of your Unity Project
+Copy it into the Assets folder of your Unity Project

 Sensors.dll

 ```